shorane/System_Design_ATM/README.md

 cmake ..
 make
 ```
-To run the program, enter the below command:
+To run the program, enter the below command (the working directory should still be the build folder):
 ```
 ./main
 ```